tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Using this model, the decision for a movie with `isNewRelease = 1` will be _Yes!_, and the decision for a movie with `isNewRelease = 0` will be _No!_.

-* This decision may be too harsh since we are losing the chance of enjoying classic movies, or the Oscar awarded films from last year; this is where the activation function comes to the scene.
+* This decision may be too harsh, since we are losing the chance of enjoying classic movies, or the Oscar-awarded films from last year; this is where the activation function comes to the scene.

 Move to the slide entitled _Activation Function_ and highlight the following: